kirti8192/habitica_scripts/README.md

 # habitica_scripts
-Scripts to run certain tasks in Habitica
+Scripts to automatically run certain tasks in Habitica